Skip to main content

 The honest cons: we are pre-launch.
 We are not open source.
 We do not have per-message revert yet.
 If those matter more than privacy and one-time pricing, a different tool on this list is probably your answer.

 Verdict: the right call if you want a standalone IDE, own your tooling, and care about where your code goes.
-Full comparison: Bodega One vs Cursor.
+Full comparison: Bodega One Code vs Cursor.

 2. Continue.dev (free, open source, VS Code extension)